Port Erin railway station: "Regeneration" (2016-2018)

-Museum
+Isle of Man Railway Museum

+Background

 Housed in a former bus garage, the museum was opened in 1975 and has a number of exhibits charting the whole history of the railway; before it opened, the goods shed (which today houses the associated souvenir shop and entrance hall) had acted as locomotive shed for several years, whilst two out-of-service locomotives (Nos.
 8 Fenella and 9 Douglas were stored in the original locomotive shed.
 The museum was originally accessed via a purpose-built porch on the adjoining Station Road, but this changed when the whole site was refurbished in 1999.
 Today the museum houses the railway's last locomotive, No. 16 Mannin supplied in 1926 as well as No. 6 Peveril of 1875 and two carriages as well as a number of framed displays including tickets, memorabilia and historical documentation.
 Rail access to the building is via the locomotive shed to the rear.
 The building was built to house the buses of Isle of Man Road Services, a subsidiary of the railway company.
 When the museum opened an alternative bus garage was built on the site of the former bay platforms.

+Major Exhibits

-In the past the line's original locomotive No. 1 Sutherland has been housed here together with Manx Northern Railway locomotive No. 4 Caledonia and an unusual six-wheeled coach dating from 1879, which is privately owned and currently in storage elsewhere.
+In the past the line's original locomotive No.1 Sutherland has been housed here together with Manx Northern Railway locomotive No.4 M.N.Ry.
+No.4 Caledonia and an unusual six-wheeled carriage dating from 1879, which is privately owned and currently in storage elsewhere.
 An original four-wheeled freight van, Gr.12, was also housed here until 1998 and this has since been restored and sees limited use in annual transport festivals.
-Volunteers act as guides around the museum in the summer months and there is a temporary display area which houses archive photographs and historical ephemera themed around the annual events which commemorate various anniversaries: 2017 saw the 50th anniversary of the reopening of the railway and 2018 will host display items connected to the 40th anniversary of the nationalisation of the line as well as fifty years since closure of the entire network.
+Volunteers act as guides around the museum in the summer months and there is a temporary display area which houses archive photographs and historical ephemera themed around the annual events which commemorate various anniversaries: 2017 saw the 50th anniversary of the reopening of the railway and 2018 hosted a display for the 40th anniversary of the nationalisation of the line as well as fifty years since closure of the entire network.
+2023 saw No.5 Mona entering as part of the one hundred and fiftieth anniversary commemorations.

+Features

+Running-In Boards

+The station has historically carried a bilingual station nameboard reading "Purt Çhiarn/Port Erin" attached to the side of the locomotive shed, the only station on the network to have had Manx language signs historically; however, in 2008 following new policy, the other running in boards along the line were updated to be bilingual but these are painted maroon and cream rather than the traditional green/cream used at the terminus.

+This contrasts with the green and cream livery applied to the station area, but is consistent with the rest of the line.
+There are plans to change the station colour scheme to maroon as part of a corporate makeover of the whole railway, and repaints carried out subsequently have reverted to the familiar scheme with the colours however inverted in a further break with tradition.